swcarpentry/shell-novice/episodes/05-loop.md

 ---

-**Loops** are key to productivity improvements through automation as they allow us to execute commands repetitively.
+**Loops** are key to productivity improvements through automation as they allow us to execute commands repeatedly.
 Similar to wildcards and tab completion, using loops also reduces the amount of typing (and typing mistakes).
 Suppose we have several hundred genome data files named `basilisk.dat`, `unicorn.dat`, and so on.
 In this example,